ubccr/xdmod-notebooks/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] `CHANGELOG.md` has been updated.
 - [ ] The appropriate labels have been added to the pull request.
 - [ ] The milestone is set correctly on the pull request.
+- [ ] The changes in this PR have been ported/backported to other branches as needed.